Xbox confirms four of its games are coming to other platforms

 After weeks of rumours, Xbox has confirmed that it will release four of its games on other platforms.

-Microsoft Gaming CEO announced the news alongside other Xbox leadership in a new episode of the Official Xbox Podcast.
+Microsoft Gaming CEO Phil Spencer announced the news alongside other Xbox leadership in a new episode of the Official Xbox Podcast.
 While he wouldn’t confirm what these games would be, he did note that they wouldn’t be last year’s Starfield or the upcoming Indiana Jones and the Great Circle.
 He also didn’t mention specific platforms, but speculation is that titles would come to both PlayStation 5 and Nintendo Switch.

 Elaborating on the business move, Spencer said the company looked at titles that have already been on Xbox and PC for over a year.
-Two of these will be “community-driven,” which lines up with rumours that the multiplayer pirate game Sea of Thieves will come to PS5 and Switch.
+Two of these will be live service titles focused on “community,” which lines up with rumours that the multiplayer pirate sim Sea of Thieves will come to PS5 and Switch.

 Additionally, he said the other two games would be smaller fan-favourite titles, which seemingly would be Bethesda’s acclaimed Pentiment and Hi-Fi Rush, as previously rumoured.

-Note: Update: 15/02/2024 at 3:28pm ET — Added more details from the podcast.